Soviet invasion of Manchuria: War crimes

 Konstantin Asmolov of the Center for Korean Research of the Russian Academy of Sciences dismisses Western accounts of Soviet violence against civilians in the Far East as exaggeration and rumor and contends that accusations of mass crimes by the Red Army inappropriately extrapolate isolated incidents regarding the nearly 2,000,000 Soviet troops in the Far East into mass crimes.
 According to him, such accusations are refuted by the documents of the time, from which it is clear that such crimes were far less of a problem than in Germany.
-Asmolov further asserts that the Soviets prosecuted their perpetrators while prosecution of German and Japanese "rapists and looters" in WWII was virtually unknown.
+Asmolov further asserts that the Soviets prosecuted their perpetrators while prosecution of German and Japanese "rapists and looters" in World War II was virtually unknown.

-Japanese women in Manchukuo were repeatedly raped by Russian soldiers every day including underage girls from the families of Japanese who worked for the military and the Manchukuo rail at Beian airport and Japanese military nurses.
-The Russians seized Japanese civilian girls at Beian airport where there were a total of 1,000 Japanese civilians, repeatedly raping 10 girls each day as recalled by Yoshida Reiko and repeatedly raped 75 Japanese nurses at the Sunwu military hospital in Manchukuo during the occupation.
-The Russians rejected all the pleading by the Japanese officers to stop the rapes.
-The Japanese were told by the Russians that they had to give their women for rape as war spoils.

-Soviet soldiers raped Japanese women from a group of Japanese families that were with Yamada Tami that attempted to flee their settlements in 14 August and go to Mudanjiang.
-Another group of Japanese women that were with Ikeda Hiroko that on 15 August tried to flee to Harbin but returned to their settlements were raped by Soviet soldiers.
+After her company (355th Independent Guards Naval Infantry Battalion of the Pacific Fleet) was forced to retreat from the Korean port of Seishin on the night of August 15, Soviet medic Mariya Tsukanova stayed behind with a group of fighters to support the withdrawal.
+Despite being wounded, she killed more than 90 Japanese soldiers with an automatic weapon.
+She was captured unconscious and tortured by the Japanese, who tried to extract information about the composition of the landing force (they cut her with knives and gouged out her eyes).
+A Japanese officer then cut off Maria's hands and beheaded her.
+She was buried in a mass grave of Soviet soldiers in Chongqing and was posthumously awarded the title Hero of the Soviet Union on 14 September 1945, becoming the only woman who fought in the Soviet–Japanese War to be awarded the title.